Burger menu bars Cross to close menu

 • partners can share information to make best use of properties

-*The LEAF research will be a deeper view of women’s experiences with current services.
-This qualitative study will include in-depth interviews.
-At least 10 women currently or recently (past 12 months) experiencing rough sleeping will be invited to take part.
+*The LEAF research is a deeper view of women’s experiences with current services.
+This qualitative study includes in-depth interviews.
+11 women currently or recently (past 12 months) experiencing rough sleeping took part.

 Next steps